-Existing Revolving Credit Facility.
-In May 2015, Vitesse entered into a revolving credit facility with a syndicate of banks led by Wells Fargo Bank, N.A. (as Administrative Agent), which originally was scheduled to mature in May 2020.
-The Existing Revolving Credit Facility has been subsequently amended several times, and the maturity date has been extended to April 29, 2026.
-The Existing Revolving Credit Facility was most recently amended and restated in April 2022.
-The Existing Revolving Credit Facility permits borrowing on a revolving credit basis with availability equal to least of (1) the current aggregate elected commitments of \$170 million, (2) the current borrowing base of \$200 million and (3) the maximum credit amount of \$500 million.
-The aggregate elected commitments of the lenders under the Existing Revolving Credit Facility may be increased up to a maximum credit amount of \$500 million, subject to the satisfaction of certain customary conditions, including the willingness of the existing lenders to increase their commitments or of new lenders to provide additional commitments.
-The borrowing base under the Existing Revolving Credit Facility is subject to regular, semi-annual redeterminations on or about April 1 and October 1 of each year based on, among other things, the value of our proved oil and natural gas reserves, as determined by the lenders in their discretion.
+Prior Revolving Credit Facility.
+In May 2015, Vitesse Energy entered into a revolving credit facility with a syndicate of banks led by Wells Fargo Bank, N.A. (as Administrative Agent).
+In connection with the Spin-Off, the Revolving Credit Facility amended and restated the Prior Revolving Credit Facility.
+The Prior Revolving Credit Facility permits borrowing on a revolving credit basis with availability equal to least of (1) the current aggregate elected commitments of \$170 million, (2) the current borrowing base of \$200 million and (3) the maximum credit amount of \$500 million.
+The aggregate elected commitments of the lenders under the Prior Revolving Credit Facility may be increased up to a maximum credit amount of \$500 million, subject to the satisfaction of certain customary conditions, including the willingness of the existing lenders to increase their commitments or of new lenders to provide additional commitments.
+The borrowing base under the Prior Revolving Credit Facility is subject to regular, semi-annual redeterminations on or about April 1 and October 1 of each year based on, among other things, the value of our proved oil and natural gas reserves, as determined by the lenders in their discretion.
 The borrowing base is subject to further adjustments for asset dispositions and liquidations of hedge agreements, among other things.
-As of August 31, 2022, under the Existing Revolving Credit Facility we had outstanding borrowings of \$66.0 million and available borrowing capacity of \$104.0 million.
-At our option, borrowings under the Existing Revolving Credit Facility bear interest at either an adjusted forward-looking term rate based on SOFR ("Term SOFR") or an adjusted base rate ("Base Rate") (the highest of the administrative agent's prime rate, the federal funds rate plus 0.50% or the 30-day Term SOFR rate plus 1.0%), plus an applicable margin ranging from 1.75% to 2.75% with respect to Base Rate borrowings and 2.75% to 3.75% with respect to Term SOFR borrowings, in each case based on the percentage of the current commitments being utilized.
-The Existing Revolving Credit Facility is guaranteed by all of our subsidiaries and is collateralized by a first priority lien on substantially all assets of Vitesse Energy and its subsidiaries, including a first priority lien on properties representing a minimum of 85% of the proved reserve value of our oil and natural gas properties.
-See Note 5 ("Credit Facility") to the Audited Consolidated Financial Statements and Note 5 ("Credit Facility") to the Unaudited Condensed Consolidated Financial Statements set forth in the section entitled "Index to Financial Statements" for further details regarding the Existing Revolving Credit Facility.
+As of December 31, 2022, under the Prior Revolving Credit Facility we had outstanding borrowings of \$48.0 million and available borrowing capacity of \$122.0 million.
+At our option, borrowings under the Prior Revolving Credit Facility bear interest at either an adjusted forward-looking term rate based on SOFR ("Term SOFR") or an adjusted base rate ("Base Rate") (the highest of the administrative agent's prime rate, the federal funds rate plus 0.50% or the 30-day Term SOFR rate plus 1.0%), plus an applicable margin ranging from 1.75% to 2.75% with respect to Base Rate borrowings and 2.75% to 3.75% with respect to Term SOFR borrowings, in each case based on the percentage of the